Empowering Youth in the Fight Against Corruption

 • Educating on moral dilemmas, encouraging youth to analyse ethical challenges and consider the impact of their decisions.
 Understanding ethical complexity helps young people develop a moral compass.

-• Organizing “integrity cafés,” informal events where youth from diverse backgrounds can discuss societal issues and understand the importance of integrity in preventing corruption.
+• Organising “integrity cafés,” informal events where youth from diverse backgrounds can discuss societal issues and understand the importance of integrity in preventing corruption.

 Learning to lead with integrity